KoNit-K/red_teaming_agv/README.md

 - **Evaluation System**: Integrates an evaluator to determine if the attack was successful.
 - **Asynchronous Execution**: Utilizes `asyncio` for efficient execution.

+## Leveraging Naptha’s Decentralized Nature
+This project harnesses Naptha’s decentralized framework, allowing AI agents to be deployed and executed across a network of nodes instead of relying on a single centralized system.
+The key advantages include:

+- **Scalability**: The simulation can be distributed across multiple Naptha nodes, making it more efficient.

+- **Security & Privacy**: Decentralization reduces reliance on a single entity, enhancing robustness against targeted attacks.

+Interoperability: Naptha’s protocol seamlessly integrates different AI models, ensuring flexibility in red teaming.

+We integrate with Naptha’s decentralized node structure by setting up and running a local node, as outlined in the deployment guide.
+The system communicates with Naptha nodes using the NODE_URL and HUB_URL configurations to facilitate agent interactions.

 ## Installation
 ### Prerequisites
 Ensure you have Python 3.8+ installed and the required dependencies: